 - Other household and personal items

-Even if you automatically qualify this year, you may not qualify for Extra Help next year.
-Changes in your income or resources may cause you no longer to qualify for lower prescription drug costs through one of the programs listed above.
-You’ll get a notice (on grey paper) by the end of September if you no longer automatically qualify.
-Even if you get this notice, you may still qualify for help with prescription costs, but you need to apply to find out.
+- If you got Extra Help, but no longer automatically qualify for next year: You’ll get a letter (on grey paper) by the end of September.
+If you get this notice, you may still qualify for help with prescription costs, but you need to apply to find out.

-- If you don't get a notice from Medicare, you'll get the same level of Extra Help that you got for this year.
+- If you don't get a notice from Medicare: You'll get the same level of Extra Help that you got for this year.

 If you're not sure if you're paying the right amount, call your drug plan.
 Your plan may ask you to give information to help them check the level of Extra Help you should get.

 Can I get money back if I've been paying too much?